 Windows 11 comes with a redesigned Start menu that ditches the Live Tiles in favor of traditional icons and a new minimalistic design.
-The menu is based on the design the company was working on for Windows 10X.
+The menu is based on the company’s design for Windows 10X.
 It floats above the Taskbar, and it follows the new OS-style design with rounded corners and semi-transparent materials.

 The menu is divided into four sections.
-The top includes a search box that as soon as click it switches to the Windows Search experience, which is similar to the one on Windows 10, but with minor tweaks.
+The top includes a search box that switches to the Windows Search experience as soon as click, which is similar to the one on Windows 10, but with minor tweaks.

 The Pinned section includes all your favorite apps, and it features multiple pages as you add more apps.
-In the top-right corner, you will find a button to access the “All apps” list that works like the list of apps in the menu for Windows 10.
+In the top-right corner, you will find a button to access the “All apps” list that works like the list on Windows 10.

 The Start menu now includes a Recommended section that works like “Timeline,” surfacing the most used items, including documents and folder locations.